StevenCollins/habit-tracker-thing/README.md

 The habit tracker thing is connected to WiFi for the time.
 WiFi credentials can be added in the main `habit-tracker-thing.ino` file or in `WiFiSettings.h`.

 To build the habit tracker thing you'll need an ESP32, a SSD1306 display, a button, an LED, and a resistor.
 To fully complete the project you'll also need some soldering skills and a 3D printer.
-Files for the enclosure are available in `3mf/`.
+Files for the enclosure are available on [Printables](https://www.printables.com/model/274829-habit-tracker-thing-enclosure).